The Theory That Explains The Anger Of Our Political Moment

 Who can wield it better?

 Relative deprivation is all about two things: expectations and whether they can be met.
 And all politicians play the expectations game — they make promises, then try to deliver on them.
-However, much of Trump's political success is arguably because he plays this game so well.
+However, much of Trump's political success is arguably because he plays this game so well and so heavily.
 He continually tells people that they are unjustly ignored (America's "forgotten men and women") or missing out on what they once had ("All of the men, we're petrified to speak to women anymore").

 It was a campaign built on the narrative of being an outsider, punching up at the people in power (nevermind that he's a billionaire himself).

-Now, he's in power, and the question is whether Trump can deliver on his expectations.
+Now, he's in power, and the question is whether Trump can deliver on expectations.
 He has had an action-packed first two weeks with his travel ban, promise to build a wall and rollback of regulations.
 He even has made moves to show that he's bringing back a handful of those lost goods-producing jobs.

 But four years is a long time.
 If some of those who supported him don't see their own personal economic prospects improve, they could jump ship.